DeckofAdventures/TheGame/1_Mechanics/04_Vulnerabilities.md

      customs, somehow ostracized by the community, or even hunted based on group membership.
    - Resource: Minor or Major
-   - Mechanic: For any `MISSING` check to interact with the dominant society, you draw with the Lower Hand.
+   - Mechanic: For any Conviction check to interact with the dominant society, you draw with the Lower Hand.
 If chosen as Major, work with the GM to decide some feature of your background that makes you unwelcome in most public places.
    - Prerequisites: